 There are many factors that raters take into account when assessing a page.
-The MC – quality of the main content – is one of the most important considerations.
-Google assesses the content based on effort, originality and talent/ skill.
+The MC – the quality of the main content – is one of the most important considerations.
+Google assesses the content based on effort, originality, and talent/ skill.

 For YMYL topics, accuracy is also assessed.

-- Effort: show you’ve put in effort to create the content; it’s not just an auto-generated content or mass produced by a writer on fiverr.
+- Effort: show you’ve put in the effort to create the content; it’s not just auto-generated content or mass-produced by a writer on Fiverr.

 - Originality: make your content unique and original just like you.
-It should stand out as different to other websites that have similar content.
+It should stand out as different from other websites that have similar content.